dogweather/asset_ram/README.md

 ```

 But my whole footer partial is static.
-So I just do this instead in my layout:
+So now I just do this instead in my layout:

 ```ruby
 = AssetRam::Helper.cache { render 'footer_for_screen' }